lue-bird/elm-language-server-rs/README.md

 - getting to know the language server protocol :)

 ## not planned
-- support for elm version <= 0.18
+- support for elm version <= 0.18 or inline GLSL blocks
 - type inference
 - directly integrating `elm-test` running
 - codelens, outline symbols, code folding, linked editing
 - `elm.json` help
-- inline GLSL blocks

 ## not sure (Please give me feedback on this)
 - configuring a custom elm compiler and elm formatter path.
 Is there an established way to set it, preferably something like an environment variable outside of LSP configuration?
 (If there is, I will support it)